Subtraction (film): Pre-production

 After the cast was announced on 23 May, 2020, the news agencies announced the collaboration between Navid Mohammadzadeh and Parinaz Izadyar.
 These two have previously appeared together in films such as Life and a Day (2016), 6.5 per Meter (2019), The Warden (2019) and Les Misérables (2018) play.

-Haghighi called the reason for Izadyar's transfer because of Corona and the commitment of the actors in other projects and said: "Prinaz Izdiyar was so wonderful during our training that I am really sorry that this collaboration did not continue.
+Haghighi called the reason for Izadyar’s transfer because of Corona and the commitment of the actors in other projects and said: "Parinaz Izadyar was so wonderful during our training that I am really sorry that this collaboration did not continue.
 On the other hand, I consider it a great blessing that Alidoosti had the opportunity to accompany us and will be by our side."

 Filming

 The filming of Subtraction started in 2020, and events such as the COVID-19 pandemic and the presence of Alidoosti instead of Parinaz Izadyar, made the film not to make it to the 40th Fajr Film Festival.

-Initially, the film was supposed to be made in 2020, but after Haghighi contracted the corona disease, the filming was delayed until March 2021.
-In April 2021, due to the peak of the Corona disease and the declaration of a red state in Tehran, the filming was stopped.
-Finally, in May 2021, the filming of Subtraction was finished and entered Post-production.
+Initially, the film was supposed to be made in 2020, but after Haghighi contracted COVID-19, filming was delayed until March 2021.
+In April 2021, with large COVID-19 outbreaks and the declaration of a red state in Tehran, filming was stopped.
+Filming of Subtraction was finished in May 2021, and entered Post-production.